creamlike1024/EasyLPAC/README.md

 Download: [GitHub Release](https://github.com/creamlike1024/EasyLPAC/releases/latest)

+Linux release was built on Ubuntu 22.04, you may need to build by yourself if you can't run it

+System Requirement
+- Windows 7+
+- MacOS 12+
+- Linux: ? glibc and opengl support.
+- FreeBSD: unknown

+For Linux you need install `libpcsclite1`, `pcscd` and `libcurl` which are dependencies of lpac

 # Usage

 The Windows release and macOS release have lpac binary included.

-For linux, currently there is no special package for various popular distributions (Sorry), you need put lpac binary to the lpac folder
+For linux, currently there is no special package for various popular distributions (Sorry), you need to place the lpac binaries in the lpac folder.

+For FreeBSD, you need compile lpac by yourself and place the lpac binaries in the lpac folder.

 Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.